SusanaRocha/FlatClathrin/README.md

 <br>
 <h2> MATLAB_CODE_Localizations_bulk </h2>
 <h3>Input </h3><br>
 •	.HIS files from single-molecule PALM-TIRF experiment.
 For one cell, two movies of each 5000 frames are imaged.
 The two movies have to have the same core name, followed by _mov1 or _mov2 for the analysis to work.
-Example: 20211126_KM12L4a_mEos3.2_03_mov1.HIS and 20211126_KM12L4a_mEos3.2_03_mov2.HIS (core name = 20211126_KM12L4a_mEos3.2_03) <br>
+Example: 20211126_KM12L4a_mEos3.2_03_mov1.HIS and 20211126_KM12L4a_mEos3.2_03_mov2.HIS (core name = 20211126_KM12L4a_mEos3.2_03) - <i>data can be supplied upon request </i> <br>
 •	Localizer function (Dedecker et al. doi:10.1117/1.JBO.17.12.
 For download and installation, see: https://bitbucket.org/pdedecker/localizer/src/master/ ) <br>
 <h3>Important code aspects </h3><br>
 •	Bulk analysis for .HIS files <br>